gilday/fast-grades/README.md

 **Unit Tests** Using [ScalaTest](fhttp://www.scalatest.org/) for unit testing

 **TDD** I will write my tests at the same time (or before) I write new code.
-To change existing functionality, I will first change the test to verify the new functionality.
+To change existing functionality, I first change the test to verify the new functionality.
 Currently, the automated testing is done in ScalaTest for the backend code.
-The front-end JavaScript is not unit tested because I lack experience with the tricky world of JavaScript automated testing and so far the front-end is relatively simple in comparison to the complexity of the backend.
+The front-end JavaScript is not unit tested because I lack experience with the tricky world of JavaScript automated testing and the front-end is relatively simple in comparison to the complexity of the backend.

 ![Automated Tests](https://raw.githubusercontent.com/gilday/fast-grades/final-report/docs/sshot-tests.png)